 Combine the oil, garlic, paprika, salt, black pepper and crushed red pepper flakes in the slow cooker, stirring until blended.
 Cover and cook on HIGH for 30 minutes.

 Stir in the shrimp to coat evenly; cover and cook on HIGH for about 10 minutes, then stir to ensure the shrimp are cooking evenly.
-Cover and cook for 10 minutes or until all of the shrimp are just opaque.
+Re-cover and cook for 10 minutes or until all of the shrimp are just opaque.

 Transfer the shrimp and some of the sauce to a wide, shallow serving dish.
 Sprinkle with the parsley.
 Serve warm.